X-Fi: A Modality-Invariant Foundation Model for Multimodal Human Sensing: Modality-Invariant Foundation Model for Human Sensing

 \section{Modality-Invariant Foundation Model for Human Sensing}

-Assume that input \(X\) comprises a random combination of modalities within a specific range, including any number and type of modalities.
-Our objective is to learn a unified representation \(Emb_{cm}\) that integrates modality-specific features from \(X\) by using a modality-invariant foundation model \(\mathcal{F}\).
-This representation can be mapped to various down-stream human sensing task spaces by using corresponding task-specific functions \(g_{t_{i}}\), such that the task-specified loss function \(\mathcal{L}_{t_{i}}(g_{t_{i}}(\mathcal{F}(X)); y_{t_{i}})\) is minimized.
-Thus we propose X-Fi, a modality-invariant human sensing framework designed to map the arbitrary multimodal input \(X\) to any task-specific target domain \(t_{i}\), such as HPE and HAR.
+Assume the input \(X\) comprises a random combination of modalities within a specific range, including any number and type of modalities.
+Our objective is to learn a unified representation \(z_{cm}\) that integrates modality-specific features from \(X\) by using a modality-invariant foundation model \(\mathcal{F}\).
+This representation can be mapped to various down-stream human sensing task spaces \(t_{i}\) by using corresponding task-specific functions \(g_{t_{i}}\), such that the task-specified loss function \(\mathcal{L}_{t_{i}}(g_{t_{i}}(\mathcal{F}(X)); y_{t_{i}})\) is minimized.
+In this paper, the \(y_{t_{i}}\) refers to 3D human joints for HPE task and human activity classes for HAR task.
+Thus we propose X-Fi, a modality-invariant human sensing framework designed to map the arbitrary multimodal input \(X\) to any task-specific target domain \(t_{i}\).